ryan-bickel/curther/README.md

 A cursor-controlled theremin.
 Contrary to its pronunciation, curther is implemented in Rust, not Lisp.

-Volume is controlled by moving your cursor up or down, and pitch is controlelled by moving it left or right.
+Volume is controlled by moving your cursor up or down, and pitch is controlled by moving it left or right.

 ## Installation